aws/aws-sdk-net/SDK.CHANGELOG.md

 ### 3.3.140.1 (2017-08-16 22:00 UTC)
 * EC2 (3.3.21.1)
 	* Use HTTPS endpoint to retrieve stockamis.json
+* AWSSDK.Extensions.CognitoAuthentication (0.9.0)
+	* Developer preview release of an extension library to assist in the Amazon Cognito User Pools authentication process.

 ### 3.3.140.0 (2017-08-16 19:34 UTC)
 * GameLift (3.3.7.0)